 If you have a new cat, she might hiss when you approach because she feels threatened.
-It takes time for cats to settle in and get to know you and your family, so it’s important to get your whole family on board in this situation.
-Give your new cat a place in the home that’s all her own, such as a room where no pets or other family members are allowed.
+It takes time for cats to settle in and get to know you and your family, so it’s important to get everyone on board in this situation.
+Give your new cat a place that’s all her own, such as a room where no pets or other family members are allowed.

 How you react when a cat hisses is very important.
 Here are the steps you should take:

-- If a cat hisses at you, back up and give them space.
+- Back up and give them space.
 Make sure that everyone else in your family does the same.

-- Ensure that there are places in your home where your cat can hide for a little peace and quiet.
+- Provide a safe spot.
+Ensure that there are places in your home where your cat can hide for a little peace and quiet.
 (We all need that sometimes, right?)

-Cat hissing may not be a big deal.
-Consider what’s happening in your cat’s life to see what may be causing sudden hissing.
-Remove any issues or problems that might be causing discomfort.
-It could be a simple matter of putting the toy back.
+Hissing may not be a big deal.
+Consider what’s happening in your cat’s life, and remove any issues or problems that might be causing discomfort.
+It could be a simple matter of putting a toy back.

 If you can’t otherwise explain why your cat is hissing, then it’s best to bring her to the vet for a checkup.
 Your vet might find a source of pain, such as an infection or arthritis, that has developed without your knowledge, especially if you have a senior cat who has different health needs.
 Treating the pain should make your cat comfortable again, and the unusual hissing behavior should stop.

 - How to help cats inside car engines…before it’s too late